Ready to write a demand letter to your landlord? Use our free demand letter creator.Start Demand Letter

 How much does it cost to file a lawsuit in New York Small Claims Court?

-The cost of filing a lawsuit depends on the amount you are suing for.
-If you are an individual suing another individual or business, then you will pay:
+In New York, the cost of filing a lawsuit depends on the amount you are suing for.
+If you are an individual suing another individual or business, you will pay:

 $15 for claims up to $1000, and